What do you want to learn?

 UPS ships hazardous materials and provides training for those new to shipping these materials.
 The UPS Guide for Transporting Hazardous Materials includes updated regulatory information, UPS hazardous material requirements, examples of the proper use of box markings, and more information for safely and successfully transporting hazardous materials.

 Find which classes UPS can ship here.
 If you have any questions about shipping hazardous materials with UPS, you can call the UPS Hazardous Materials Support Center at 1-800-554-9964.

 HAZMAT shipping and ShipBob

-ShipBob is a third-party logistics (3PL) company that helps ecommerce business store inventory, pick and pack products, and ship orders, working with all four carriers mentioned above.
+ShipBob is a third-party logistics (3PL) company that helps ecommerce businesses store inventory, pick and pack products, and ship orders, working with all four carriers mentioned above.
 ShipBob can work with some brands that sell dangerous goods and ship orders domestically via ground, though there are some limitations.

 ShipBob complies with regulations

 At ShipBob, we pride ourselves on meeting regulatory requirements.
-Our warehouses are certified to meet local, state and federal laws for dangerous materials and our workers are trained on 49 CFR and know how to handle dangerous goods.
+Our warehouses are certified to meet local, state, and federal laws for dangerous materials, and our workers are trained on 49 CFR and know how to handle dangerous goods.

 Instructions for shipping hazardous materials with ShipBob

 For products approved by ShipBob, merchants must mark each SKU as a ‘Dangerous Good’ in ShipBob’s dashboard in order to comply with all regulations.
 Follow these instructions to do so: